 The NB Book Awards is administered by the Writers' Federation of New Brunswick.
 We are currently seeking a sponsors for a fifth category: books for middle grade and young people.
 If you are interested in facilitating a prize sponsorship or other partnership, please contact us!

-Submissions for our 2023 season are now open.
+Submissions for our 2023 season are now closed.

 New Brunswick Book Awards